 11. I have received notification of rejection, and would like my documents/certificates back.
 What should I do?

-We regret that we are unable to return documents by post.
 In the event of rejection, we will destroy all documents pertaining to the application after 12 months, in accordance with data protection regulations.

 There is the possibility to authorize another person to collect your documents: authorization

 12. Is it possible to apply for more than one admission restricted programs?

 Unfortunately not.
 International applicants can apply for two programs, but only one admission restricted program.
 Exception: If you apply for a major and a minor in a Bachelor's program, it is possible to choose a restricted major and a restricted minor.

 13. Is it possible to receive a letter of confirmation called "Hochschulbefähigung" for the foreigners registration office?